Deathlok: Luther Manning

 Eventually, Manning travels to the mainstream Marvel Universe and encounters Daredevil and the Kingpin.
 He lives a life of solitude until being apprehended by S.H.I.E.L.D., from which he is later kidnapped by the supervillain the Owl and, immobilized, put up for auction as a weapon.
-Before a sale can be completed, he is stolen by the crime lord the Hood and sent on a kamikaze decoy run.
+Before a sale can be completed, he is stolen by the Hood and sent on a kamikaze decoy run.

+During the "One World Under Doom" storyline, Deathlok was abducted from his reality by Doctor Doom and was imprisoned in an underground facility in Latveria to be part of his Think Tank.
+He alongside Thunderbolt Ross (who ran out of gamma energy fighting the Doombot guards), Simon Ryker, and Machine Man escaped the facility.
+They were soon confronted by a swarm of Doombots as Doctor Doom speaks through them demanding their surrender.
+While Ryker got zapped, Deathlok, Ross, and an out of energy Machine Man escaped into the river.
+Taking refuge in a house, Deathlok rebuilt and recharged Machine Man.
+Deathlok then evacuated Machine Man after he set off a weapon satellite to target the nearby nuclear power plant so that Ross can recharge his Red Hulk form.
+After Red Hulk defeats the Doombots and carries Deathlok and Machine Man to the Latverian borders, they are confronted by the U.S. Army that Machine Man contacted where their representative states that they are in violation of the treaty with Doctor Doom.
+After Red Hulk is hit by a gamma scrambler by a flying counterpart of the Hulkbusters, all three of them are arrested for treason.
+Deathlok escaped his captors and rescued Machine Man's parts.
+Upon rebuilding Machine Man, they were able to trace where the U.S. Army took Ross.

 John Kelly

 Kelly first appeared as Deathlok in Marvel Comics Presents #62.
 This version of Deathlok was originally controlled by Kelly until its systems determined that Kelly's brain function was detrimental to its completion of the "First Run" program.
 The Deathlok unit then completed its mission.
 Kelly's brain was removed from the cyborg and disposed of.
-One of Ryker's assistants took the brain presumably for use in the SIEGE unit.
-This version was made for the United States Army by the CIA's Deathlok-program co-head, Harlan Ryker, after studying Luther Manning's cyborg body.
+One of Simon Ryker's assistants took the brain presumably for use in the SIEGE unit.
+This version was made for the United States Army by the CIA's Deathlok-program co-head/Simon's brother Harlan Ryker after studying Luther Manning's cyborg body.
 The Kelly Deathlok later became known as Siege.